-A pregnancy test may let you know, one way or the other, if you are pregnant.
+A pregnancy test may let you know if you are pregnant.

 Here are answers to some of the most common questions about pregnancy tests.